DESERT WARRIORS of the SOUTHWEST is a club Diana Troyk started in 2010. Team members are all members of MA3, (Mounted

-Today in the US, Mounted Archery has grown in leaps and bounds in the last 3 years.
-We have skilled Instructors, state of the art training courses and belong to the International Alliance.
+Today in the US, Mounted Archery has grown tremendously.
+We have skilled Instructors, state of the art training courses, and belong to the International Alliance.
 We are always looking for those horse lovers fired up into wanting to learn the ancient sport and compete throughout the country and the world.

 In 2002, Lukas Novotny held the first clinic in the US and in 2007, The "Mounted Archery Association Of The Americas" was formed.
-Lukas is not only one of the founders of Mounted Archery, he is one of the best bow makers in the world for horse archery with the Saluki bow Company.
+Lukas is one of the founders of Mounted Archery, and one of the best bow makers in the world for horse archery with the Saluki bow Company.

 In 2010, Oregon held the first International Mounted Archery Competition, thanks to Dr. Holm Neumann.
 It was a great success having competitors from United States, South Korea, United Kingdom, Germany, Japan, Mongolia, Poland and Canada to name a few.
 Competitors ages ranged from 14 to 63!

-There are different styles of events such as the Korean single, two and five shot, The Hungarian three-sided target, along with the Qabaq and the Mogu.
+There are different styles of events such as the 2-2-3, The Tower, The Qabaq, and the Mogu.
 The Qabaq is a 27-foot pole with an 18-inch cymbal on top that you must shoot at.
 The Mogu is a ball made of sticks covered with canvas pulled by a fellow competitor and chased by two other competitors with two arrows each with paint.
 One shooting right handed and the other shooting left (luck of the draw).